Taylor-Powell/3Body/README.md

 ## Purpose
 This code is intended to be a compilation of the various programs I wrote during research with Dr. Raul Briceno and Dr. Andrew Jackura during undergrad.
 I will list functionality sorted by executables located in _main/_

-### free_2part.cpp
+### main/free_2part.cpp
 This is the simplest code in use.
 A sample input parameter file is located in _inputs/params_free2part.dat_.

 The code instantiates the Free2Part::Data class, which takes the parameter file as an input.
-The class is defined in _Free2Part.h_.
+The class is defined in _lib/Free2Part.h_.
 The constructor sets a few private variables and then reads the parameters from the input file, throwing an error if any necessary values are omitted.
 The constructor also sets the output filename based on provided parameters (this avoids potential name conflicts from generic naming of output files).

 After creating the class, the main function calls the _free_2_out()_ function.
-This iterates over each box side length $L$ and calls _gen_free_spec_2part()_ from _FreeSpec.h_.
+This iterates over each box side length $L$ and calls _gen_free_spec_2part()_ from _lib/FreeSpec.h_.
 The non-interacting spectrum for each box size for the particle masses provided is then computed according to

 $$E_n=\sqrt{m_1^2+\left(\frac{2\pi}{L}\vec{n}_1\right)^2}+\sqrt{m_2^2+\left(\frac{2\pi}{L}\vec{n}_2\right)^2}$$